Arkadiusz Krysik

 Many technology companies build user personas in the early stages of market research.
 For many, these personas have become the cornerstone of any strong marketing strategy.

-Initial market research is closely related to developing a marketing strategy – a sixth step on our list, but even though promotion should come later, you need to be sure that there is a demand for the product you are creating.
+Initial market research is closely related to developing a marketing strategy – a sixth step on our list.
+Even though as a SaaS provider, you should thing about marketing later, you need to be sure that there is a demand for such SaaS products as the one you are creating.

 Step 3: Choose the right approach for building your SaaS